 Makerspaces are workshops with an emphasis on creativitiy, collaboration, and community in which students can learn, experiment with new tools, develop skills and become innovators and designers.
 K-12 schools that integrate maker tools, activities, and mindset can find significant benefits in terms of student engagement, empowerment, and content learning as well as 21st century skills.

-This workshop is for makerspace leaders setting up, planning, or in the early stages of running a school makerspace.
+Workshops for makerspace leaders cover setting up, planning, or in the early stages of running a school makerspace.
 It is a hands-on experience where educators will learn skills and explore resources that will help them create or refine their school makerspace.
 Participants will leave with confidence, skills, resources, and ideas to start successful makerspaces in their communities.
 They will see some of the many possible benefits of makerspaces, and develop awareness of the potential pitfalls.

 No experience is required.

-We are holding the workshop in the historic MIT Edgerton Center Student Project Lab (4-409) in Strobe Alley, a scene of experiential learning activities for decades.
+Workshops are held in the historic MIT Edgerton Center Student Project Lab (4-409) in Strobe Alley, a scene of experiential learning activities for decades.
 The Lab has been recently renovated with new digital fabrication tools and an enhanced layout and to better serve as a makerspace for a variety of communities.

 Who Should Attend

 Leaders setting up, planning, or in the early stages of running a school or youth community makerspace.

 What You Will Learn

 During the 2-day workshop, participants will practice maker technologies and explore resources related to the design and operation of a makerspace/workshop